 You can gain financial freedom in your life, you just need to put your mind to it.
-Make a commitment and choose to be debt free today so you can gain financial freedom.
+There are always challenges with budgeting so don’t let that get you off track.
+Make a commitment and choose to be debt-free today so you can gain financial freedom.

 What is your favorite money saving tip from the Dave Ramsey Plan?